This project will create a lookout and heritage education area at the Sign of the Bellbird carpark. The goals of the project are:

 Naming the area

-John Jameson was the grandson of Harry Ell.
-Harry Ell was an MP and Christchurch City Councillor.
-It is thanks to his legacy that we have the network of reserves on the Port Hills, the Summit Road and the four rest houses.
+Harry Ell worked tirelessly to establish the network of reserves on the Port Hills, the Summit Road and the four rest houses.

-Following WWII, John was horrified to discover that the reserves had been grazed and logged and the rest houses had been vandalised.
+Following WWII, his grandson John Jameson was horrified to discover that the reserves had been grazed and logged and the rest houses had been vandalised.
 He pushed for the creation of a protection society and in 1948 the Summit Road Society was formed.

 John was a leading figure in the Society for many years and was awarded Honorary Life Membership in 1983.
 He had long advocated for the enhancement of the carpark area above Ohinetahi Reserve.